Free Webinar Replay: Raise Your Child's Social IQ

 - Ways to help your child convey his or her own feelings appropriately and accurately to others

 - Your role as parents in developing positive social behaviors in your ADHD children

 - How to help your child build relationships with peers

 Meet the expert:

 Cathi Cohen, LCSW, has worked with children, adolescents, and adults in a clinical setting since 1984.
 Recognizing the power of treating relationship problems through group therapy, Cathi Cohen created the Stepping Stones Social Skills Group Therapy Program in 1990.
 She is the author of Raise Your Child's Social IQ: Stepping Stones to People Skills for Kids, and several other books, and has become a leading expert in the field of social skills training with children.
 Learn more about Cathi Cohen at www.insteppc.com.
 Cathi Cohen is a contributor to ADDitude magazine and ADDitudeMag.com.

 - Free newsletter updates about parenting ADHD children

 "Thank you SO much for this.
 I look forward to applying what I learned from Cathi Cohen to my ADHD son."

-"This podcast was filled with great and useful information for parents looking to help their kids make friends."
+"This webinar was filled with great and useful information for parents looking to help their kids make friends."